silviob99/Project-2-Linux-Administration-NginX-MySQL-PHP-LEMP/Step1-Installing-NginX-WebServer.md

  Before we can receive any traffice by our Web Server, we need to open **TCP port 80** which is default port that web browsers use to access web pages in the Internet.

+As we know, we have TCP port 22 open by default on our EC2 machine to access it via SSH, so we need to add a rule to EC2 configuration to open inbound connection through port 80.